Introduction to RegTech

 “RegTech is often misunderstood and confused with FinTech.
 While FinTech refers to the use of technologies and software to provide financial services, RegTech is the use of new technologies to address the increasingly dense data landscape required to meet regulatory compliance challenges.”

-What we do not agree with is Wikipedia’s notion of RegTech being a sub-industry of FinTech.
-Evident is though that they bear distinct differences akin to the next comparison.
+We do not agree with Wikipedia’s notion of RegTech being a sub-industry of FinTech.
+Evident is that they bear distinct differences akin to the next comparison.

 What is the difference between RegTech and SupTech?